 Starting October 1, 2013, consumers in all states were able to access affordable health insurance options through the Health Insurance Marketplace.
-Some states set up a State-based Marketplace, while other states will work with the federal government in a State Partnership Marketplace and the remaining states opted for the Federally-facilitated Marketplace.
+Some states set up a State-based Marketplace and the remaining states opted for the Federally-facilitated Marketplace.

 No matter what state they live in, consumers can receive help as they apply for and choose new insurance through the Marketplace.

-Open Enrollment for the 2016 plan year begins November 1, 2015 and individuals will again be able to provide assistance to consumers in a number of different ways: by becoming Navigators, in-person assistance personnel, or certified application counselors.
+Open Enrollment for the 2019 plan year begins November 1, 2018 and individuals will again be able to provide assistance to consumers in a number of different ways: by becoming Navigators or certified application counselors.
 In addition, agents and brokers will still be able to help consumers enroll in health insurance through the Marketplace.

 The Federally-facilitated Marketplace designates organizations to certify application counselors who perform many of the same functions as Navigators and non-Navigator assistance personnel—including educating consumers and helping them complete an application for coverage.
 An online application for organizations who want to become Marketplace-designated organizations that can certify application counselors can be found at the link below.
 These groups might include community health centers or other health care providers, hospitals, or social service agencies.